-The Grants of Plan-Based Awards for Fiscal 2010 table outlines estimated future payouts under non-equity incentive plan awards.
-Based on Cintas EPS and sales growth for operations within his responsibility for fiscal 2010, Mr. Holloman received a bonus of \$171,580 for these components.
-Mr. Holloman received \$63,294 based on the performance of the non-financial goals outlined above.
-Mr. Holloman's total fiscal 2010 annual cash incentive award was \$234,874.
+The Grants of Plan-Based Awards for Fiscal 2011 table outlines estimated possible payouts under this non-equity incentive plan award.
+Based on Cintas' EPS, sales growth for operations within his responsibility for fiscal 2011 and Rental Division net income for fiscal 2011, Mr. Holloman received an annual cash incentive award of \$257,500 for these components.
+Mr. Holloman received \$100,250 based on the performance of the non-financial goals outlined above.
+His individual performance level was "Exceeds Goals".
+Mr. Holloman's total fiscal 2011 annual cash incentive award was \$357,750.

-For fiscal 2010, the Committee approved total compensation plans for Mr. Gale, Mr. Frooman and Mr. Thompson.
-The aggregate amount of annual cash incentive for fiscal 2010 for Mr. Gale, Mr. Frooman and Mr. Thompson is comprised of the sum of that named executive officer's incentive for the Cintas EPS component and the individual performance component.
+For fiscal 2011, the Committee approved total compensation plans for Mr. Gale, Mr. Frooman and Mr. Hansen.
+The aggregate amount of annual cash incentive for fiscal 2011 for Mr. Gale, Mr. Frooman and Mr. Hansen is comprised of the sum of that named executive officer's incentive for the Cintas EPS component and the individual performance component (consisting of a subjective performance evaluation rather than performance against specified individual performance goals).
 Based upon overall performance, the eligible named executive officers could earn 0% up to a maximum of 200% of the annual cash incentive target.

-The following table sets forth the annual cash incentive target and performance criteria that were reviewed and approved by the Committee:
+The following table sets forth the annual cash incentive targets and performance criteria that were reviewed and approved by the Committee:

 Name Annual Cash Incentive Target EPS Component Individual Performance Component

 William C. Gale \$196,100 50% 50%

 Thomas E. Frooman \$198,750 50% 50%

-Michael L. Thompson \$ 63,600 50% 50%
+J. Michael Hansen \$ 53,000 50% 50%